alpha-hack-program/elegibility-mcp-llamastack/README.md

 ## Example queries

 - My mother had an accident and she's at the hospital, I have to take care of her, can I get access to the unpaid leave aid?
-- I have just adoopted two children aged 3 and 5, am I elegible for the unpaid leave aid?
+- I have just adopted two children at the same time, aged 3 and 5, am I elegible for the unpaid leave aid?
 - I'm a single mom and I just had a baby, may I get access to the unpaid leave aid?

 ## Uninstall